Find Trade Colleges

 The table below shows the approximate number of Fabric and Apparel Patternmakers employed by various industries.

-Those interested in being a Fabric and Apparel Patternmaker may also be interested in:
+Those thinking about becoming a Fabric and Apparel Patternmaker might also be interested in the following careers:

 References: